clokep/relapse/docs/message_retention_policies.md

 ### Purge jobs

-Purge jobs are the jobs that Synapse runs in the background to purge expired events from the database.
+Purge jobs are the jobs that Relapse runs in the background to purge expired events from the database.
 They are only run if support for message retention policies is enabled in the server's configuration.
-If no configuration for purge jobs is configured by the server admin, Synapse will use a default configuration, which is described here in the [configuration manual](usage/configuration/config_documentation.md#retention).
+If no configuration for purge jobs is configured by the server admin, Relapse will use a default configuration, which is described here in the [configuration manual](usage/configuration/config_documentation.md#retention).

 Some server admins might want a finer control on when events are removed